Ask real questions like:

 NIU’s graduated tuition plan reduces the cost per credit hour as you add classes, letting you take more classes for less money.
 Our “Truth-in-tuition” plan provides students with a fixed tuition rate for a time period of four continuous years beginning with your initial enrollment.
 Our tuition estimator will help you put together an estimated "typical annual budget."

 NIU helps students secure internships and full-time employment by offering job and internship fairs, career counseling, resume and cover letter reviews and an online job search database.
 For more information, see our Careers & Employment page.

 The Undergraduate and Graduate Catalogs are available free online.
 Printed catalogs are provided to all undergraduate students at Orientation.
 Class schedules are searchable using the NIU Course Finder.

 Yes.
-Health Services provides medical care to all students, full-time or part-time, who are registered and have paid on-campus tuition and fees.
-Students may use Health Services without being enrolled in the student Health Insurance Plan.
+Health Services provides medical care to all registered students, full-time or part-time, who have paid on-campus tuition and fees.
+The university offers automatic enrollment in the Student Health Insurance Plan for students registered for nine or more on-campus hours and all international students.
+Students may use Health Services without being enrolled in the insurance plan.

 NIU's graduation rates are similar to the average graduation rates of other NCAA 1-A institutions.
-For more information, see About NIU.
+For more information, see about NIU.